isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/what-is-the-amount-of-security-required.md

 permalink: /businesses/new-traders-and-registration-services/registration-services/security-lodgement/amount-of-security-required/
 third_nav_title: Security Lodgement
 ---
 # What is the Amount of Security Required?

-The amount of security required for a permit application is dependent on the movement type and goods type:
+The amount of security required for a permit application is dependent on the movement type and goods type, as well as the declaring entities or their appointed declaring agent's banding under the trade Facilitation &amp; Integrated Risk-based System (TradeFIRST) / Declarant Agent Framework.
+Declaring entities and declaring agents will be accorded different levels of security requirements ranging from a 100% requirement to a waiver of the security requirement depending on their TradeFIRST and DA banding.

 ## Temporary Importation of Goods for Approved Purposes